top of page

 iii. all Directors are given the opportunity to effectively contribute; and

-iv. the Board comes to clear decisions and resolutions are noted;
+iv. the Board comes to clear decisions and adopted resolutions are noted;

 c.
 Be clear on what the Board has to achieve, both in the short and long term;

-iv.
-Commence the annual process of Board and Director evaluation.
+g.
+Commence the annual process of Board and Director evaluations.

-5.3 The Chair or whoever acts in the capacity as the chair in the meeting has a casting vote in the event of a deadlock on the Board, in addition to any vote he/she has in his/her capacity as a Director.
+5.3 The Chair or whoever acts in the capacity as the Chair in the meeting has a casting vote in the event of a deadlock on the Board, in addition to any vote they have in their capacity as a Director.

 Section 6 The Role of Individual Directors